OWASP/java-html-sanitizer/docs/attack_review_ground_rules.md

 If you find the web interface cumbersome, feel free to download and test the sanitizer directly.
 See [GettingStarted](getting_started.md) for instructions.

 ## Reporting Vulnerabilities
-Please report successful attacks with example input via [OWASP's bugcrowd queue](https://bugcrowd.com/owaspjavasanitizer).
+Please report successful attacks with example input via [OWASP's bugcrowd queue](https://bugcrowd.com/owaspjavasanitizer) or contact [@mikesamuel] and I will create a [repository security advisory](https://docs.github.com/en/code-security/security-advisories/repository-security-advisories/creating-a-repository-security-advisory) to coordinate.

 If you wish to be credited, please provide a name or handle for me to credit.